jandom-devel/JPPL/README.md

 # JPPL
-Scratch git repository for JPPL
+Java bindings for the Parma Polyhedra Library